-- pay for the cost of the examination; and
+- pay for the cost of the examination and

 - Any report prepared arising out of the examination is the property of the University.

-- If the staff member’s condition prevents the staff member from undertaking the inherent requirements of the position and/or the workplace adjustments will cause unjustifiable hardship, the University may proceed with the termination of the staff member’s employment.
+- Where the examiner’s report states that the staff member is unable to perform the inherent requirements of the position and/or the workplace adjustments will cause unjustifiable hardship, the University will proceed with the termination of the staff member’s employment.

 |Printable version (PDF)

 |To inform staff of the procedures involved in the termination of employment due to ill health

-The Australian National University Enterprise Agreement 2013 - 2016
+The Australian National University Enterprise Agreement 2023-2026

 Australian National University Act 1991